 We and our customers are subject to a variety of federal, state and local environmental laws and regulations affecting the hydraulic fracturing and mining and mineral processing industry, including, among others, those relating to employee health and safety, environmental permitting and licensing, plant and wildlife protection, wetlands protection, air and water emissions, greenhouse gas emissions, water pollution, waste management, including the transportation and disposal of waste and other materials, remediation of soil and groundwater contamination, land use, reclamation and restoration of properties, hazardous materials and natural resources.
 These laws and regulations have imposed, and will continue to impose, numerous obligations on our operations and the operations of our customers, including the acquisition of permits or other approvals to conduct regulated activities, the imposition of restrictions on the types, quantities and concentrations of various substances that may be released into the environment, the incurrence of capital expenditures to mitigate or prevent releases of hazardous materials from our equipment and facilities, and the application of specific health and safety criteria addressing worker protection.
-Some environmental laws impose substantial penalties for noncompliance, and others, such as the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), impose strict, retroactive and joint and several liability for the remediation of releases of neardous substances.
-Liability may be imposed as a result of our conduct that was lawful at the time.
+Some environmental laws impose substantial penalties for noncompliance, and others, such as the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), impose strict, retroactive and joint and several liability for the remediation of releases of hazardous substances.
+Liability may be imposed as a result of our conduct that was lawful at the time it occurred or the conduct of, or conditions caused by, prior owners or operators or other third parties without regard to fault or the legality of the conduct at the time.
 Governmental agencies, citizen organizations, neighboring landowners and other third parties may file claims against us for personal injury or property damage allegedly caused by the release of pollutants into the environment.
-In addition, any failure by us to comply with applicable laws and regulations and regulations that activities to take actions that could adversely impact our operations and financial condition, inc
+In addition, any failure by us to comply with applicable laws and regulations may cause governmental authorities to take actions that could adversely impact our operations and financial condition, including:

-- •assessment of sanctions including administrative, civil or criminal penalties; - •denial, modification, or revocation of permits or other authorizations; - •occurrence of restrictions, delays or cancellations in permitting or development or performance of projects or operations; - •imposition of injunctive obligations or other limitations on our operations, including cessation of operations; and - •requirements to perform site investigatory, remedial, or other corrective actions or the incurrence of capital expenditures.
+- assessment of sanctions including administrative, civil or criminal penalties; - denial, modification, or revocation of permits or other authorizations; - occurrence of restrictions, delays or cancellations in permitting or development or performance of projects or operations; - imposition of injunctive obligations or other limitations on our operations, including cessation of operations; and - requirements to perform site investigatory, remedial, or other corrective actions or the incurrence of capital expenditures.